Residential noise

 To report noise from a commercial, industrial or trade premises, call EPA’s 24-hour hotline on 1300 372 842.

-Concrete pours out of prescribed hours
+Concrete pours out of normal work hours

 The EPA sets standards for construction and demolition site noise.
 Concrete pours are considered ‘unavoidable works’ under the EPA Noise Control Guidelines.